 The percentage of males tends to be higher than that of females, particularly, at the higher levels of education.
 Thus for example, at the Senior Secondary School (SSS) level, there are about 1.4 times more males than females attending school, although the gap is wider for Kadjebi, Nkwanta, Krachi and Jasikan, Districts, than it is for the other districts.
 On the other hand, North Tongu, Ho, Akatsi and Kpandu Districts seem to retain nearly equal percentage of males and females, at the Secondary School level.
 The ratio of the male to female gap somehow widens (almost two to one) at the tertiary level in the Kpandu, Akatsi, Jasikan and Kadjebi Districts.

 Another pattern worth observing is the fact that Krachi and Nkwanta Districts, which enrol larger than average number of males and females in primary schools, do not necessarily retain them at the secondary and tertiary levels.
-On the other hand, the Ho and Hohoe Districts, which start with lower than average enrolments into primary classes, have larger than average enrolments into secondary and tertiary institutions.
-The pattern is similar for both male and female enrolments.
+On the other hand, the Ho and Hohoe Districts, which start with lower than average enrolment into primary classes, have larger than average enrollments into secondary and tertiary institutions.
+The pattern is similar for both male and female enrollment.
 The Akatsi District, which appears to be one of the less developed districts in terms of health and social facilities, rather appear to be a higher education achiever.
 This may be due to the presence of an SSS and a Teacher Training College located in the district.
 The Ho and Hohoe Districts appear to be higher-level achievers for both males and females.